-- A short cover letter expressing interest in the position (fit for the role) - A current curriculum vitae detailing your work history (including dates and position titles), educational qualifications, and your preferred contact details - A fully completed application form
+- A cover letter expressing interest in the position and your fit for the role in relation to the priorities: system leadership, drive performance, context management, integrity and organisational leadership; - A current curriculum vitae detailing your work history (including dates and position titles), educational qualifications, and your preferred contact details; - A fully completed application form.

 Further information has been detailed below.
-You should make your application via email to CErecruitment@publicservice.govt.nz
+You should make your application via email to commissionerappointment2024@publicservice.govt.nz

-Application form

-Section A - Referee

-details

-This section asks you to provide the details of referees who can help us create a 360-degree picture of your personal attributes, behaviours, and skills in relation to those detailed in the position description.
+Application form Section A - Referee details This section asks you to provide the details of referees who can help us create a 360-degree picture of your personal attributes, behaviours, and skills in relation to those detailed in the position description.
 These referees will be your current and previous managers, peers, junior staff members, direct reports, or others.